 - Students who are not proficient in a second language will be required to take ISAL 520 or ISAL 613.
 Proficiency standards for a second language will be determined by the program director in consultation with the faculty.
 The standards are given in the student handbook.

-- Meet with department advisor and Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
+- Meet with department advisor and graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 The Master of Arts in Missions curriculum requires a total of 58 credits.